 The bcrp assists new entrants to the building industry, as well as existing small to medium builders without demonstrated experience for proposed projects.

 The bcrp is intended to be a transition phase.
 You can apply to have the requirement removed from your eligibility conditions, once you have demonstrated satisfactory competency for that project type.

 As a participant in the program, you’ll have the opportunity to obtain mentored project management experience.

-The bcrp is overseen and managed by us, and delivered by five authorised service providers.
+The bcrp is overseen and managed by us, and delivered (until the 10th of July 2019) by five authorised service providers.

 A bcrp service provider is responsible for reviewing your ability to quote and deliver a particular type of project.
 It’s not their role to ensure you’re compliant with building standards.